Hyperpigmentation Removal – Understand Your Options

 Hyperpigmentation is defined as excess pigmentation in a bodily part or tissue, including the skin.
 Hyperpigmentation removal treatments target darkened areas of your skin, which may be a result of hormones, sun damage, injuries, your skin type, medications or acne.
 For example, melasma — sometimes called "the mask of pregnancy" — is marked by brown to gray-brown patches on the face that occur as a result of hormonal changes associated with pregnancy.

 How you treat your hyperpigmentation is based on its cause, your aesthetic goals and your skin type.
 The first step is to consult with a qualified facial plastic surgeon to determine the cause of your hyperpigmentation.
 Finding the right surgeon can be difficult, as there are many physicians promoting their services.
 To help you find a surgeon you can trust, All About Facial Rejuvenation has created a directory of surgeons with advanced training, years of experience and superb surgical skills.
-To find a surgeon in your area, click here or on the right side of this page.

 At your initial consultation, your surgeon will examine your skin, take a thorough medical history and suggest a treatment strategy based on these findings.
 Your doctor should discuss the risks, costs and recovery period associated with any recommended hyperpigmentation removal procedures.